 Using Kanban to overcome Agile pharma implementation challenges

 There are significant potential challenges when implementing Agile practices in pharma companies.
 For one, employees tend to be highly specialized and siloed – and are comfortable with that situation.
-Company culture can seem rigid, with a focus on stability and resistance to change.
+Company culture can seem rigid, focusing on stability and resistance to change.

 According to McKinsey, there are four critical factors for successful Agile pharma implementation in companies:

 - A strong vision.
-Having a clear vision of the goals and the expected changes from implementing Agile will help reduce confusion and increase understanding of the need for change.
+A clear vision of the goals and the expected changes from implementing Agile will help reduce confusion and increase understanding of the need for change.

 - Changing the culture.
-Having a dedicated team that manages and communicates Agile-inspired changes in the way tasks and projects are executed will help to support an overall cultural shift.
+Having a dedicated team that manages and communicates Agile-inspired changes in how tasks and projects are executed will help support an overall cultural shift.

 - Supporting the development of new skills.
 Your company will likely need to develop expertise in analytics, clinical trial design, and vendor management to tap into Agile’s full potential.

 - Course correction.
 It is essential to set and monitor KPIs that will guide the direction of the Agile implementation.
 Using digital tools such as Kanban will help give a real-time overview of these KPIs and enable you to track your progress.

 Because of the six core practices of Kanban, this tool will help you visualize and manage your workflow, making it a valuable tool to help you implement Agile practices and being an Agile methodology.

 A Kanban board gives you a visual overview of your processes, helps you better understand your operations, and quickly identifies weak spots.